flare-foundation/governance-proposals/FIP/FIP_9.md

 Since its launch in July 2022, the Flare mainnet ecosystem has grown significantly.
 The original 20 billion `$FLR` tokens allocated to the [incentive pool](https://flare.network/tokenomics-flr-updated/) for bringing sustainable value to Flare remains fully intact.
-With the advent of DEXs, lending protocols, and other dapps that will launch in the coming months, the Flare ecosystem has been deemed suitably mature such that a targeted FLR emission program using a modest portion of the Incentive Pool could have a markedly positive impact on further ecosystem growth and broader Flare community expansion.
+With the advent of the decentralized exchange (DEX), lending protocols, and other dapps that might launch in the coming months, the Flare ecosystem has been deemed suitably mature such that a targeted `$FLR` emission program using a modest portion of the incentive pool could have a markedly positive impact on further ecosystem growth and broader Flare community expansion.
 Therefore, this proposal by the Flare Foundation seeks to introduce a `$FLR` emissions budget and a framework to deploy a small portion of the incentive pool to attract and support builders and liquidity on Flare mainnet.

 If this proposal is accepted, the Flare Foundation will: